zahradeenie/oauth-login-app/README.md

 ## Understanding OAuth

-Before I can start working, I need to find out what is OAuth and how does it work?
+Before I can start working, I need to find out what is OAuth and how it works?
 The abstract definition of the OAuth framework is that 'enables a third-party application to obtain limited access to an HTTP service'.
 This protocol flow is defined with 4 roles:

 1. resource owner
   - this is an entity that can grant access to its protected resource (Google / Facebook)
 2. resoure server
   - this is the server that hosts the protected resource (an API).
 It accepts and responds to requests via access tokens.
 3. client
-  - the application making the request for a protected resource with authorization from the resource owner.
+  - the application making the request for a protected resource with authorization from the resource owner. this is not necessarily the browser but just refers to the entity making the request.
 4. authorization server
   - the server that issues access tokens once it has authenticated the resource owner and received authorization.